SummaryRead the full fact sheet

 Some of the causes of side effects from medicines include:

 - failing to take the dose correctly – for example, at the right time of day or with food or water

 - overdosing – taking more than the recommended dose

 - allergies to ingredients of the medicine

-- combining the medicine with alcohol or certain foods – for example, some older types of antidepressants can cause life-threatening side effects when combined with cheeses and a range of other foods (and alcoholic drinks)
+- – for example, some older types of antidepressants can cause life-threatening side effects when combined with cheeses and a range of other foods (and alcoholic drinks)

 - taking medicines stored at home but no longer required

 - taking medicines that have expired